If you’re looking for a reusable sanitary product, then a menstrual cup is a great choice. Comfortable, easy to use and

 What is a menstrual cup

 If you haven’t seen or heard of a menstrual cup before, then you might be wondering what on earth one is.
 To put it simply they are a soft cup made from medical grade silicone.
 This is then worn in the vagina during your period.
 Unlike tampons, menstrual cups are not absorbent.
 This means they don’t soak up your bodies natural lubricants, and won’t dry you out.
 To use you simply insert and then empty into the toilet at intervals during the day.
 You can rinse them out and then reinsert.

 You want me to put what where?!

 When you first see a menstrual cup, you might be put off by the size or the idea of inserting it into yourself.
 In reality, though, they are surprisingly comfortable once you have them in.
 The cups are soft which means that you can fold them, in order to insert and then they ‘pop’ open once inside.
 Once in you shouldn’t be able to feel them.
 They usually sit lower than a tampon.
 Some people find that they prefer to cut off the stem, as you shouldn’t be able to feel this once it’s in.
 To remove you break the seal and gently pull it out.

-These cups come in two sizes.
+These cups come in three sizes.
 Small, which if for women under 30 who haven’t had a vaginal birth.
 Or Large which is for women over 30 or those that have given birth vaginally.
 (Because, sadly, as we all know, having babies and getting older doesn’t do much for our muscle tone down there.)
 There’s isn’t a huge difference in size between the large and the small, but those few extra mm make all the difference.
 We also now have a mini cup for younger women, which is smaller again.

 Entry-level menstrual cup